-8 Artificial General Intelligence (AGI)
+9 Artificial General Intelligence (AGI)

-Today, technology firms like Google [20] and OpenAI [21] have laid frameworks for the development of an AGI system.
+Today, technology firms like Google [21] and OpenAI [2] have laid frameworks for the development of an AGI system.
+Figure 19 shows the framework laid by OpenAI.

-8.1 General Applications of AI
+9.1 General Applications of AI

 One should note that their definitions and frameworks on AGI, to me, are basically not AGI.
 Their definitions target on the use of AI in our living and works with no any creativity and innovation.
 Those routine administrative works like generating a survey report, generating presentation slides, collecting data from the Internet and conducting statistical analysis are possibly be completed by an AI system.
 Conducting a market survey in which the data can be collected from the Internet, this type of survey report with presentation slides can then be done by the current AI systems.